Not-Up-To-Code/Up-to-Code/README.md

 Go to the web path

 ## Help
-For assistance and other inquiries, please contact one of the develops using the emails below
+For assistance and other inquiries, please contact one of the developers using the emails below

 ## Authors
 Benjamin Keninger - kenibenj@isu.edu\